pedrojunqueira/da-100/README.md

 - Cross-filter direction
 	- The direction of a relationship cross-filter can be
 		- single or
 			- Only one side filter the other table.
-In a one-to-Many the one side inly filters
+In a one-to-Many the one side filters the many side
 		- both direction
 			- Both sides can filter the other table
 			- You might have lower performance when using bi-directional cross-filtering with many-to-many relationships.